MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-data-sources.md

 - SSO (single sign-on)
 - OAuth2 (stored AAD token)

-FOr SSO and OAuth2 to work correctly, the Azure SQL Database server that the data source is connecting to needs to have [AAD authentication support enabled](https://docs.microsoft.com/azure/sql-database/sql-database-aad-authentication-configure).
+For SSO and OAuth2 to work correctly, the Azure SQL Database server that the data source is connecting to needs to have [AAD authentication support enabled](https://docs.microsoft.com/azure/sql-database/sql-database-aad-authentication-configure).
 For the OAuth2 authentication method, AAD generates a token and stores it for future data source access.
-To use the SSO authentication method instead the SSO option right below it, select the [SSO authentication method](https://docs.microsoft.com/power-bi/service-azure-sql-database-with-direct-connect#single-sign-on).
+To use the [SSO authentication method](https://docs.microsoft.com/power-bi/service-azure-sql-database-with-direct-connect#single-sign-on) instead, select the SSO option right below it, **End users use their own OAuth2 credentials when accessing this data source via DirectQuery**.

 ## Next steps